 If you find LVNV Funding, LLC on your credit report, you should tackle the issue immediately, as they work swiftly and simply.
 A credit repair agency can tackle their efforts immediately, sending out the right material and recording responses on your behalf.

 Credit repair firms have experience with debt collectors, and I am more than certain they have encountered and won against LVNV Funding, LLC.

-Your main goal with LVNV is to have them verify the debt, in hopes that they cannot, and to avoid a judgment, which you will owe even if the debt is not yours or valid.
+Your main goal with LVNV is to have them verify the debt, in hopes that they cannot.
+You also want to avoid a judgment, which you will owe even if the debt is not yours or valid.
 Even if LVNV does not legally own the debt, they may still attempt to collect money from you.

 The debt collection industry can be lucrative for the businesses that participate, but often become a nightmare for consumers.
-The reappearance of an old debt can be both frightening and overwhelming, but it also can be taken care of.
+The reappearance of an old debt can be both frightening and overwhelming, but you can take care of it.

 Companies like LVNV Funding, LLC may use certain practices that lead consumers into bankruptcy, but they damage their reputations and BBB rankings in the process.
 This makes consumers wary of dealing with the firms, leaving them susceptible to judgment cases.

 Some things to remember when dealing with LVNV Funding are:

 - Never admit the debt over the phone.

 - Ask for debt verification before the allotted time period is over

 Being ahead of the curve allows you the necessary time to review the information presented to you and secure payment to pay off the old debts, if need be.
 When dealing with a firm that does not play fair (based on the number of complaints and reported lawsuits) your best defense is to have a knowledgeable credit repair firm in your corner.